Query Builder

 11ids

-can be used to pluck all the IDs for the relation using the table's primary key.irb> Customer.ids SELECT id FROM customers
+[ids](https://api.rubyonrails.org/v7.0.4/classes/ActiveRecord/Calculations.html#method-i-ids)can be used to pluck all the IDs for the relation using the table's primary key.irb> Customer.ids SELECT id FROM customers1

 2Existence of Objects